 Different Causes of Sciatica & Resulting Problems

-Sciatica can be a debilitating indication, but it is usually secondary to other issues.
-These could be many different reasons, but the six main reasons for sciatica are as follows:
+Sciatica can be a debilitating condition, but it is usually secondary to other issues.
+These could be many different reasons, but the main causes of sciatica are as follows:

 - Lumbar Herniated Disc – sciatica is the most common symptom